 If so, pick 2 areas of your life to start planning ahead.

-Maybe it’s picking out your clothes and packing your lunch the night before.
+Maybe it’s setting out your clothes and packing your lunch the night before.

 Maybe it’s planning next week’s menu and making your grocery list every Sunday so you’re ready to do your shopping on Monday (or whenever you like to shop).

-Maybe it’s doing a little deep cleaning and purging now so your house is cleaner and more organized before the holiday entertaining rush.
+Maybe it’s doing a little deep cleaning and purging now so your house is cleaner and more organized before the crazy summer schedule arrives.